devianllert/nextplate/readme.md

 ![Security Headers](https://img.shields.io/security-headers?style=for-the-badge&url=https%3A%2F%2Fnextplate.dvnllrt.io)

 ## Introduction
-This is a **template** with all you need for your next React projects.
+This is a **template** with all you need for your next web application.
 Aims for developers who really cares about code quality, architecture, security and all the best practices in frontend.

 ---